halid-durakovic/heimdall/README.md

 This is the Windsor ready version that will be automatically picked up and installed if you using FluentWindsor.
 If you are using FluentWindsor already then you dont have to do anything.
 By merely installing the NuGet your WebAPI will be secured providing you have supplied a implementation for `IGetSecretFromUsername`.

+This exclude the entire path from Heimdall.
+Plans in the near future are to allow for specific verbs.

 ##Clients